-The Carbon Reduction Plan will set out how the Council will reduce its carbon footprint.
-It will set out how the Council will reach its commitment to carbon neutrality by 2030.
-It will review the Council's activities and determine where environmental improvements can be made.
+The Climate Change Action Plan sets out how the Council will reduce its carbon footprint and reach its commitment to carbon neutrality by 2030.
+It reviews the Council's activities and determines where environmental improvements can be made.

-The Carbon Reduction Plan will also include adaptation and resilience measures to ensure we prepare for the impacts of a 2° rise in temperatures.
+The Carbon Reduction Plan also includes adaptation and resilience measures to ensure we prepare for the impacts of a 2° rise in temperatures.

-The Council also needs plan adaptation and resilience measures into its Carbon Reduction Strategy.
-Both adaptation and resilience will be required to ensure that the borough can respond to climate change.
+The Council included adaptation and resilience measures into its Climate Change Action Plan to ensure that the borough can respond to climate change.

 Adaptation seeks to reduce our vulnerability to the impacts of climate change.
 For example, we need to ensure that our communities can better manage risks associated with natural hazards, such as wildfires or extreme weather events.